Foxy/foxy-node-subscription-alert/README.md

 ## Usage

+### Configuring your Foxy credentials

+Edit the `config.js` folder in order to set up your credentials.

+There are comments within the file explaining each field that must be filled.

+In summary, you need to set up a refresToken, a clientSecret and a clientId.
+You can find your credentials in the Foxy.io admin page.

+### Configuring your email templates
 Sending alert emails can be as easy as creating a folder and some files.
 All you need to do is to create a folder with the messages you want to send and within this folder create your email template.